 7 ESSENTIAL QUESTIONS FOR BRICKS & MORTAR OUTLET PLANNING

 The announcement in early January that Restaurant Brands would be closing its Otahuhu Carl’s Jr store due to ‘under performance’ serves as a timely reminder of the importance of bricks and mortar outlet planning.
 While the growth in online sales tends to feature prominently in any ‘retail’ business news, the fact is that the bulk of the retail business continues to be done in bricks and mortar stores — and online is only a small contributor to overall retail sales.
-Statistics from the November 2016 Retailwatch [LINK] (which now includes online spends), for example, shows the value of New Zealand online sales sitting at only 10 % of overall retail.
+Statistics from our November retail report (which now includes online spends), for example, shows the value of New Zealand online sales sitting at only 10 % of overall retail.

 Whether you’re a retailer or a service business, your bricks & mortar store is a big investment and one you can’t get wrong.
 While a quick decision comes with inherent risk, too long a delay can bring its own issues and the complexity of the required decision can often lead to analysis paralysis.
 And we’re not talking here only about new stores — existing locations should also be re-evaluated from time-to-time — particularly as leases are coming up for review as surrounding demographics will have changed during a 5-year lease.